orblivion/ntfy/.sandstorm/README_DETAILS.md

 #### Explanation

 The ntfy API has a "headers" version (i.e. fields are set in custom headers) and a JSON version.
 Sandstorm is very selective about the headers it accepts.
 Until and unless we update the Sandstorm platform, the headers version of the API is expected not to work.
-This will break any components (clients or services) that rely on them.
+This will break any components (apps or services or some features) that rely on them.

 But, as of now the system seems to work: